Intracranial pressure: Monro–Kellie hypothesis

 The pressure–volume relationship between ICP, volume of CSF, blood, and brain tissue, and cerebral perfusion pressure (CPP) is known as the Monro–Kellie doctrine or hypothesis.

 The Monro–Kellie hypothesis states that the cranial compartment is inelastic and that the volume inside the cranium is fixed.
 The cranium and its constituents (blood, CSF, and brain tissue) create a state of volume equilibrium, such that any increase in volume of one of the cranial constituents must be compensated by a decrease in volume of another. *This concept only applies to adults, as the presence of fontanelles and open suture lines in infants that have not yet fused means there is potential for a change in size and intracranial volume.

 The principal buffers for increased volumes include CSF and, to a lesser extent, blood volume.
 These buffers respond to increases in volume of the remaining intracranial constituents.
 For example, an increase in lesion volume (e.g., epidural hematoma) will be compensated by the downward displacement of CSF and venous blood.
+Additionally, there is some evidence that brain tissue itself may provide an additional buffer for elevated ICP in circumstances of acute intracranial mass effect via cell volume regulation.

 The Monro–Kellie hypothesis is named after Edinburgh doctors Alexander Monro and George Kellie.

 Diagnosis

 The most definitive way of measuring the intracranial pressure is with transducers placed within the brain.
 A catheter can be surgically inserted into one of the brain's lateral ventricles and can be used to drain CSF (cerebrospinal fluid) in order to decrease ICPs.
 This type of drain is known as an external ventricular drain (EVD).
 This is rarely required outside brain injury and brain surgery settings.

-In situations when only small amounts of CSF are to be drained to reduce ICP's (e.g. in IIH), drainage of CSF via lumbar puncture can be used as a treatment.
+In situations when only small amounts of CSF are to be drained to reduce ICP's (e.g. in idiopathic intracranial hypertension), drainage of CSF via lumbar puncture can be used as a treatment.
 Non-invasive measurement of intracranial pressure is being studied.